Margaret Scrivener: Background

 Scrivener was born in Toronto and was educated at St. Mildred's-Lightbourn School.
 She worked for the Toronto Telegram newspaper during and after World War II, and covered Marilyn Bell's historic swims across Lake Ontario.

-She was also active in several Rosedale community groups, and was a prominent figure in the struggle to preserve the ravines from development.
-She served as chair of the Ontario Planning Association, and was a member of the Metropolitan Toronto Planning Board.
-From 1962 to 1970, she and her husband owned a 120-hectare dairy farm near Keswick, Ontario.
+From 1962 to 1970, she and her husband R Harding Scrivener, president of a consulting engineering firm, owned a 120-hectare dairy farm near Keswick, Ontario.